dendronhq/dendron-blog/vault/blog.2022.2022-04-19-plaintext-task-management-vscode.md

 Sometimes, we simply need a checkbox and a bullet to know what's complete and what's left to-do.
 Other times, we need to track more complex attributes of our tasks like deadlines, priorities, statuses, assignments, dependencies and more.

 In this tutorial, we'll explore a **simple** and **scalable** solution to task management with [Dendron](https://www.dendron.so/).
-Dendron is a developer-focused note taking tool for that is open source, local-first, and integrated with Visual Studio Code.
+Dendron is a developer-focused note taking tool that is open source, local-first, and integrated with Visual Studio Code.

 ## Concepts